 ecreasing the rate of flap loss and increasing the success of salvage operations are universal goals among reconstructive microsurgeons.
 Despite meticulous technique and advanced surgical skill, 5 to 25 percent of free flaps still require reexploration because of circulatory compromise.
 1-8 The optimal method of monitoring these flaps, however, is still evolving.
 Ideally, the most useful monitoring technique is noninvasive, accurate, quantitative, sensitive, easy-to-use, harmless to the patient and flap, rapidly responsive, reliable, applicable to all types of flaps, and capable of providing continuous information.
 The time to detection of flap compromise is a significant predictor of flap salvage outcome.
 Thus, earlier detection of vascular compromise of a free flap allows earlier exploration and improved opportunity for salvage.
-12,11
+The sensitive is noninvasive, accurate the patients of the salvage outcome.

 From the Department of Surgery, Division of Plastic and Reconstructive Surgery, Beth Israel Deaconess Medical Center, Harvard Medical School; and the Department of Plastic Surgery, Vrije Universiteit Medical Center, Vrije Universiteit.
-Received for publication July 28, 2015; accepted October 28, 2015.
+Received for publication July 28, 2015; accepted October 28, 2015